 Kinkade has been instrumental in CNN's coverage around The CNN Freedom Project, the network's initiative that highlights modern-day slavery, reporting live from schools raising awareness of human trafficking for #MyFreedomDay and from the U.S. State Department around its annual Trafficking in Persons Report.

 Before joining CNN, Kinkade worked for Seven Network Australia, most recently in New York, where she hired crews and satellite trucks, pitched stories, produced and filed reports on a range a stories including the polar vortex, the deadly Harlem gas explosion and Boeing's first space taxi.
 She had previously worked in Melbourne for five years on the network's national public affairs show Today Tonight, reporting on stories like the deadly Black Saturday bushfires, the Australian Open and the G'Day USA campaign from California.

-Prior to Seven Network Australia, Kinkade spent four years at Nine Network Australia working across the assignment desk, anchor desk and ultimately as a reporter for the network's National Nine News show in Sydney.
+Prior to Seven Network Australia, Kinkade spent four years working across the assignment desk, anchor desk and ultimately as a reporter for the Nine Network Australia based in Sydney.
+She has interviewed a variety of celebrities and newsmakers, including former Australian Prime Ministers John Howard, Kevin Rudd, Julia Gillard and actors Russell Crowe, Cate Blanchett, John Travolta, Sylvester Stallone and former U.S. Vice President Al Gore.